Research

 Photoswitches

-A more recent addition to molecular photoswitches is the long-known chromophore indirubin, which is rendered into a proficient photoswitch by alkylation.
-In a supramolecular approach selective hydrogen bonding to the E isomer allows to invert indirubins photochromism and photoswitching in both directions can now be elicited by two different shades of red light.3
+Another addition to molecular photoswitches is the long-known chromophore indirubin, which is rendered into a proficient photoswitch by alkylation.
+In a supramolecular approach selective hydrogen bonding to the E isomer allows to invert indirubins photochromism and photoswitching in both directions can now be elicited by two different shades of red light.6

 - J. Am.
 Chem.
 Soc.
 2017, 139, 15060.